Building oscillatory chemical reaction networks by adding reversible reactions: An example

 Now suppose that we add in two further reversible reactions $Y \rightleftharpoons U+V$ and $U+X \rightleftharpoons 2V+W$ involving three new species $U, V$ and $W$ to obtain the system

 The matrix $\beta$ representing the net stoichiometric changes of the new species in the added reactions is, in this case

 which clearly has rank $2$.
-Thus the nondegeneracy condition in Theorem~\ref{mainthm} is satisfied, and the theorem tells us that $\mathcal{R}_2$ admits stable oscillation with mass action kinetics.
+Consequently, the nondegeneracy condition in Theorem~\ref{mainthm} is satisfied, and the theorem tells us that $\mathcal{R}_2$ admits stable oscillation with mass action kinetics.

-The proof of Theorem~\ref{mainthm} also tells us how to find oscillation in $\mathcal{R}_2$.
+The proof of Theorem~\ref{mainthm} also tells us how to set rate constants for the added reactions to obtain oscillation in $\mathcal{R}_2$.
 We define two parameters $\epsilon$ and $\eta$, set $k_9=\epsilon^{-1}$, $k_{10}=\epsilon^{-1}\eta^{-2}$, $k_{11}=\epsilon^{-1}\eta^{-1}$ and $k_{12}=\epsilon^{-1}\eta^{-2}$, and leave all other rate constants as before; then the proof of Theorem~\ref{mainthm} tells us that by choosing and fixing $\eta>0$ sufficiently small, and subsequently choosing and fixing $\epsilon>0$ sufficiently small, we can ensure that $\mathcal{R}_2$ has a positive periodic orbit which is linearly stable relative to its stoichiometry class.
 Moreover, with these choices, variation in the values of $U$, $V$ and $W$ on the periodic orbit will be small; the values of $U$ and $V$ on the periodic orbit will be small; the values of $W$ on the periodic orbit can be controlled by the choice of initial data; and the values of $X$, $Y$ and $Z$ on the periodic orbit will be close to their original values in the absence of the added reactions.
-Some plots of the periodic orbit (omitting transient behaviour) in the case $\epsilon=\eta=0.2$, and with initial values of the new variables $U_0=V_0=0$, $W_0=1$ are shown in Figure~\ref{fig2} below.
+Some plots of the periodic orbit (omitting transient behaviour) in the case $\epsilon=\eta=0.2$, and with initial values of the new variables $U_0=V_0=0$, $W_0=1$ are shown in Figure~\ref{fig2}.
 Note that $\mathcal{R}_2$ now has a conserved quantity $3W+U-V$.